The Tartan Tribune

 Highlander Huddle for Remote Learners

 Highlander Huddle is a program that we are offering as an extra level of support for our remote learners.
-You can sign up for 15-minute individual sessions or 30-minute small group sessions for any help that you may need.
+Students can sign up for 15-minute individual sessions or 30-minute small group sessions for any help that you may need.
 We will do our best to troubleshoot any issues you are having.
 This is something that will be available to you as long as remote learning is taking place.
 We can help you with, but certainly not limited to, the following things:

 - Technology (Canvas, Google, etc.)